 Mixing contrasting ceramic stains into a white clay body and then handbuilding with them can lead to some incredible pottery surfaces.
-For Naomi Lindenfeld, working with colored clays is a way to create active, engaging surfaces reminiscent of the textiles her mother once made.
+For Naomi Lindenfeld, working with colored porcelain clay is a way to create active, engaging surfaces reminiscent of the textiles her mother once made.

-In this post, an excerpt from the Ceramics Monthly archives, Naomi shares her technique for creating beautifully marbled colored clay slabs to handbuild with. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from Working with Porcelain, Naomi shares her technique for creating beautifully marbled colored clay slabs to handbuild with. – Jennifer Poellot Harnetty, editor.

 I have been drawn to working with colored clay since watching another student work with it while attending Boston University’s Program in Artisanry in the late 1970s.
 The nature-inspired and rhythmic imagery that appears as a result of working with layers of oxide-stained porcelain captivated me.